sirbrillig/writing-testable-plugins-slides/README.md

+Also, WordPress is a big unit!

 It's nice to be able to test a plugin
 *without* WordPress.

 ---